aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/net/view-wbs-code-configuration/view-columns/_index.md

 ### Q: What is the significance of the `MyTextStyleCallback` class in the tutorial?
 A: The `MyTextStyleCallback` class demonstrates how to customize text styles for improved visual representation in specific views.
 ### Q: Where can I find additional resources and documentation for Aspose.Tasks?
-A: Refer to the official [Aspose.Tasks documentation](https://reference.aspose.com/tasks/net/) for in-depth guidance and resources.
+A: Refer to the [Aspose.Tasks documentation](https://reference.aspose.com/tasks/net/) for in-depth guidance and resources.